-A Malaysian aged 48, male, Choo Seng Choon was appointed as the Independent Non-Executive Director of EA Holdings Berhad and Chairman of the Audit and Risk Management Committee on 15 November 2019.
+CHOO SENG CHOON was appointed as the Independent Non-Executive Director of EA Holdings Berhad and Chairman of the Audit and Risk Management Committee on 15 November 2019.
 He is also a member of the Nomination Committee and Remuneration Committee of the Company.